Tips for raising capital for business

 It is unlikely that a lender or investor will want to take the risk of funding your business unless you are taking an element of risk yourself.
 This is sometimes known as ‘hurt capital’.

 Raising capital through your family and friends can be a tricky and a delicate subject, but it is often one of the best and most cost-effective options.
 Approaching family and friends can feel like going to them with a ‘begging bowl’, but it should not.
 Approach it in a professional and business-like manner, as you would if you were approaching any other potential funder.

 You may be surprised who has surplus cash to invest and has confidence in you, and wishes to back your idea.
 If you obtain the funding, ensure everything is set up correctly and legally for the protection of all parties.
 If they decline your offer, accept their decision graciously and move on to another option.

 Traditional sources of finance

-Banks remain the most common way of raising capital for small businesses and, in particular, the main high street players.
-The good news is that they are keen to support SMEs and have sufficient capital available to lend at relatively low margins.
-The bad news is that banks tend to shy away from taking anything other than relatively low risks (hence their low margins) and this can be restrictive, particular in the higher risk early stages.
+Banks remain the most common way of raising capital for small businesses.
+The good news is that they are keen to support SMEs, and have sufficient capital available to lend at relatively low margins.
+The bad news is that banks tend to shy away from taking anything other than relatively low risk businesses (hence their low margins) and this can be restrictive, particularly in the higher risk early stages.